Allison Harrison

 November 8, 2016

 It is as the old saying goes, “You can't build a strong standing house without a solid foundation.”
 The same goes for your business.
 You must take great care in choosing your business structure.
 The structure you choose will have legal and tax implications that will set the foundation of your new business and inevitably determine whether your business will withstand the tests of time.
-The summary that follows should not supplement the work of an experienced business structure lawyer, but rather, as a start up in addressing your blossoming business’s needs.
+The summary that follows should not supplement the work of an experienced business structure lawyer, but rather serve as a start-up guide in addressing your blossoming business’s needs.

 Understanding Business Structures